 by Rosh Mahtani

-Each morning sun greets me, glistening over an entirely different scene from the one I saw before closing my eyes the night before.
+Each morning sun greets me, glistening over an entirely different scene from the one I saw the night before.